tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 * SS34 SMD schottky diode
 * Enable pin tied directly to Vin
 * 22µH SMD inductor
-* ceramic caps - apepars ~15µF on the output and the input cap appears to be higher, but I can't measure it reliably in-circuit.
+* ceramic caps - appears ~15µF on the output and the input cap appears to be higher, but I can't measure it reliably in-circuit.

 Performance is slightly better.
 This may be due to the layout which follows the guidelines in the datasheet very closely.